-( c crore) Sr. No. Short particulars of the property or asset(s) Pincode of the property or Date of creation Amount of CSR amount Details of entit the i cy/Authority/Boregistered own [including complete address and location of the property] asset(s) spent CSR Registration Number, if applicable Name Registered address NIL
+Sr. No. Short particulars of the property or asset(s) Pincode of the property or Date of creation Amount of CSR amount ty/Authority/Be registered own [including complete address and location of the property] asset(s) spent CSR Registration Number, if applicable Name Registered address NIL